TUM-CS-CTV/ImmobilizationMPO/README.md

 The python codes that produced results for the paper "Mechanistic modeling, parametric study and optimization of immobilization of enzymatic cascades in porous particles" can be found here.

-They are organised in three categories:
+They are organised in three folders:
   - Codes for the contour plots
   - Codes for the parametric study
   - Codes for the application example